cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #figure(image("images/vite.png"), caption: [Vite Development Server Serving Multiple Files])
 This is not the best approach since I want to keep the code in TypeScript for better type safety and developer experience.
 ==== Approach 2
 Another approach to resolve this issue in Bun is to create a simple HTTP server that serves both `main.ts` and `worker.ts`.
 This way, when the main thread creates a new worker, it can successfully fetch the `worker.ts` file from the server.
-Here is how I implemented it:
+Here is how I implemented it:\
+-- See next page
+#pagebreak()
 ```ts
 import { serve } from "bun";